mkleehammer/koa-rethinkdb-pool/README.md

 context:

 * connection() - Return a Koa connection.
-* execute(query) - Execute a query and returns the result.
+* execute(query) - Execute a query and return the result.
-* fetchone(query) - Execute a query and returns the first result value.
+* fetchone(query) - Execute a query and return the first result value or `null`.
 * fetchall(query) - Execute a query and return an array of results.

 ```javascript